galaxysd/GalaxyCodeBases/soap/soap_src/README.txt

-       -m  <int>   minimal insert size allowed, default=400 -x  <int>   maximal insert size allowed, default=600 -2  <str>   output file of unpaired alignment hits
+       -m  <int>   minimal insert size allowed, default=400 -x  <int>   maximal insert size allowed, default=600 -2  <str>   output file of unpaired alignment hits -y          do not optimize for SV analysis, default will output hit a and hit b with smallest distance in unpaired alignment

   Options for mRNA tag alignment:
        -T  <int>   type of tag, 0:DpnII, GATC+16; 1:NlaIII, CATG+17. default=-1[not mRNA tag]